nagarajsita/Simple-Pay/README.md

     npm install
     ```

-3. In the backend directory, you'll find an `db.js` file, replace `//YourMongoDBURLHere` with your MongoDB connection URL.
+3. In the backend directory, you'll find an `db.js` file, replace `MONGO_LINK` with your MongoDB connection URL.

     ```plaintext
     MONGODB_URL=//YourMongoDBURLHere
     ```

-4. In the backend directory, you'll also find an `config.js` file, Replace `//YourSecretKeyHere` with your chosen secret key for JWT (JSON Web Tokens).
+4. In the backend directory, you'll also find an `config.js` file, Replace `jwt_secret` with your chosen secret key for JWT (JSON Web Tokens).

     ```plaintext
     JWT_SECRET=//YourSecretKeyHere